Matthew Heiti

 Matthew Heiti is a Canadian actor, screenwriter, novelist and playwright.
 As cowriter with Ryan Ward of the film Son of the Sunshine, he was a Genie Award nominee for Best Original Screenplay at the 32nd Genie Awards in 2012.

-Born and raised in Sudbury, Ontario, Heiti was educated at Ryerson University and the University of New Brunswick.
-He subsequently returned to Sudbury, where he has been a playwright-in-residence with the Sudbury Theatre Centre since 2011.
+Born and raised in Sudbury, Ontario, Heiti was educated at Ryerson University and the University of New Brunswick before returning to Sudbury.
 His plays include Black Dog: 4 vs the World, Mucking in the Drift, Aviatrix: An Unreal Story of Amelia Earhart, Affidavit, Scar, Place to Be: The Nick Drake Project, Just Beyond the Trees and Plague.

 Heiti served as the playwright-in-residence for the Sudbury Theatre Centre for the 2011/2012 season.
 As playwright-in-residence at STC, Heiti ran the Playwrights’ Junction, a workshop for developing writers.

 He published his debut novel, The City Still Breathing, with Coach House Press in 2013.